 Many recruit training programs are highly regimented and recruits are taught to shut up and do as they are told.
 They spend weeks, sometimes months, learning how to take orders and execute those orders without question.
 Instructors can be intimidating – sometimes on purpose and sometimes not.

-Recruits have a lot to learn and oftentimes there’s not much time for debate, discussion or opinions about what is being taught.
+Recruits have a lot to learn and oftentimes there’s not much time for debate, discussion, or opinions about what is being taught.
 The programs are highly regimented and recruits are there to learn.
 If this describes your training program, there’s nothing wrong with that.
-Environments like this teach recruits to be seen but not heard.
+However, environments like this teach recruits to be seen but not heard.

 Post Recruit Firefighter Expectations

-Most company officers and command officers I have spoken to have told me, without question, if they were making a mistake that would cause a subordinate firefighter to get hurt or killed they would want the subordinate to speak up and express their concerns in hopes of preventing a catastrophe.
+Most company officers and command officers I have spoken to have told me, without question, if they were making a mistake that would cause a firefighter to get hurt or killed they would want the firefighter to speak up and express their concerns in hopes of preventing a catastrophe.